-Successor 5552 Systematic study of methods of instruction in the techniques of reading, writing, critical instening and speaking for purposes of professional education.
-Education 5512 Literature for Junior-Senior High School-3 credits Interpretive and critical study of literature for adolescents with methods of developing and presenting.
-Education 5522 Problems of Teaching Mathematics-3 credits Appraisal of significant problems of needs of youth in mathematics, organizing and teaching mathematics, and evaluating instruction in mathematics.
-Education 5447 Teaching Public School Art-3 credits Problems, issues, and procedures of teaching art.
+- Education 5532 Problems of Teaching Language Skills-3 credits Systematic study of methods of instruction in the techniques of reading, writing, critical listening and speaking for purposes of professional education. - Education 5512 Literature for Junior-Senior High School-3 credits Interpretive and critical study of literature for adolescents with methods of developing and presenting. - Education 5522 Problems of Teaching Mathematics-3 credits Appraisal of significant problems of needs of youth in mathematics, organizing and teaching mathematics, and evaluating instruction in mathematics. - Education 5447 Teaching Public School Art-3 credits Problems, issues, and procedures of teaching art.
 Instruction in some specialized skills is included.
-For experienced teachers only.
-Education 5526 Audio-Visual Aids-3 credits Ways of using objective teaching materials, including slides, prints, motion pictures, bul- letin boards.
+For experienced teachers only. - Education 5526 Audio-Visual Aids-3 credits

+Ways of using objective teaching materials, including slides, prints, motion pictures, bulletin boards.
 Materials are surveyed and attention is given to their selection and use.
-Instruction in operation of equipment is provided.
-Education 5535 Learning Activities in Education I-3 credits Study of learning activities to aid the school curriculum to function effectively; appraisal of instructional materials and evaluation procedures.
+Instruction in operation of equipment is provided. - Education 5535

+Learning Activities in Education I-3 credits Study of learning activities to aid the school curriculum to function effectively; appraisal of instructional materials and evaluation procedures.
 Opportunities are provided for classroom teachers to share experiences and to plan their programs.
-Emphasis will be placed upon the evaluation and development of the plans of those in the group.
-Education 5536 Learning Activities in Education II-3 credits A continuation of Education 5535.
-Education 5545 Problems in Teaching Junior High Schools-3 credits Nature of the junior high school pupil; the planning of experiences and effective methods of teaching to guide growth toward desirable ends.
-Education 5805 Problems of Teaching Geography-3 credits

-Education 5506 Problems in Reading-3 credits Methods and materials of instruction and diagnosis and treatment of problems in reading.
-Emphasis is upon practices suitable for classroom.
+Emphasis will be placed upon the evaluation and development of the plans of those in the group. - Education 5536 Learning Activities in Education II-3 credits A continuation of Education 5535. - Education 5545 Problems in Teaching Junior High Schools-3 credits Nature of the junior high school pupil; the planning of experiences and effective methods of teaching to guide growth toward desirable ends. - Education 5805 Problems of Teaching Geography-3 credits The place of geography in the social studies program; teaching learning procedures and activities; teaching materials and resources. - Education 5506 Problems in Reading-3 credits Methods and materials of instruction and diagnosis and treatment of problems in reading.
+Emphasis is upon practices suitable for classroom. - Education 5529 Problems of Teaching Social Studies-3 credits

-Education 5529 Problems of Teaching Social Studies-3 credits The place of social studies in education for democratic citizenship; grade placement and individual differences; classroom activities and methods; audio-visual aids and their use; the separate subjects in the social studies program; organization around problems; use of school library; professional aids to teachers.
+The place of social studies in education for democratic citizenship; grade placement and individual differences; classroom activities and methods; audio-visual aids and their use; the separate subjects in the social studies program; organization around problems; use of school library; professional aids to teachers.
 Other topics will be developed as they come from the students' survey of the problems.

-Education 5604 Development of Art Techniques in Teaching-3 credits Experience with various art media.
+- Education 5604 Development of Art Techniques in Teaching-3 credits

+Experience with various art media.
 Students will carry on work related to personal or professional interests.
-Class discussions and reports of reference reading will be concerned with the relationship of the arts to special fields, the school program, and to development of the individual.

-Education 5527 Problems of Science Education-3 credits Problems in science education to develop the role of science in general education.
+Class discussions and reports of reference reading will be concerned with the relationship of the arts to special fields, the school program, and to development of the individual. - Education 5527 Problems of Science Education-3 credits Problems in science education to develop the role of science in general education.
 Topics will include growth and development, biological reproduction, energy production and distribution, conservation and other topics introduced by the class.
 Emphasis is upon practices suitable to the classroom.